 Owner of 3D-printed gun company accused of sex with minor

-DALLAS – The owner of a Texas company that is being sued by several states over its plan to disseminate blueprints for making untraceable 3D-printed guns had sex with an underage girl and paid her $500 afterward, police allege in an affidavit filed Wednesday.
+DALLAS – The owner of a Texas company that is being sued by several states over its plan to disseminate blueprints for making untraceable 3D-printed guns is wanted on an arrest warrant over an allegation that he had sex with an underage girl and paid her $500 afterward.

-The girl accused Cody R. Wilson of having sex with her at an Austin hotel on Aug.
-15, Austin police Detective Shaun Donovan wrote in a request for a warrant to arrest Wilson on a sexual assault charge.
-The court filing doesn't say how old the girl is, but Texas' age of consent is 17.
+Austin police Cmdr.
+Troy Officer said at a news conference Wednesday that Cody R. Wilson was scheduled to fly back to the U.S. from Taipei, Taiwan, but he didn't board the plane.
+He said his department is working with national and international law enforcement to try to locate Wilson, who didn't reply to a phone message from The Associated Press seeking comment.

-Wilson, 30, wasn't in custody as of early Wednesday afternoon, jail records indicated.
-He did not respond to a phone message seeking comment.
+Officer said it's unclear why Wilson went to Taiwan, but he is known to travel extensively.
+He said before Wilson flew there, a friend of the girl told Wilson that police were investigating her claim that he had sex with her.

-According to the affidavit, Wilson met the girl through the website SugarDaddyMeet.com.
-The girl said she met Wilson in the parking lot of an Austin coffee shop before they drove to the hotel, where Wilson had sex with her and afterward gave her $500 in cash.
-She said Wilson then dropped her off at a Whataburger restaurant.
+In a court filing, Detective Shaun Donovan says Wilson had sex with the 16-year-old girl at an Austin hotel on Aug.
+15. He says Wilson met the girl through the website SugarDaddyMeet.com, and that they met in the parking lot of an Austin coffee shop before they drove to the hotel.
+The girl told investigators that Wilson paid her $500 after they had sex and then dropped her off at a Whataburger restaurant.

 Video surveillance shows Wilson and the youth getting out of a vehicle at the hotel and then exiting an elevator together on the seventh floor, Donovan wrote.
 The footage shows them returning to the elevator later that night.